brian433677/X-Ray-Diagnosis/README.md

 The workflow of the project is as follow:

--Data preparation through Visualizing data and Preventing data leakage
+-Data preparation through visualizing data and preventing data leakage

--Model Development through Addressing class imbalance and Leveraging pre-trained models using transfer learning
+-Model development through addressing class imbalance and leveraging pre-trained models using transfer learning

 -Evaluation using AUC and ROC curves